nptscot/nptscot.github.io/data/index.md

 ## Data Access and Licence

-All the bulk data within the NPT is open source and available to download from [https://github.com/nptscot/npt/releases](https://github.com/nptscot/npt/releases) on a monthly basis (e.g., [v2025-05-01](https://github.com/nptscot/npt/releases/tag/v2025-05-01)).
+The main aggregated outputs of the NPT are available to download from [https://github.com/nptscot/npt/releases](https://github.com/nptscot/npt/releases) on a monthly basis (e.g., [v2025-05-01](https://github.com/nptscot/npt/releases/tag/v2025-05-01)).
 The data is provided under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/).

-You are free:
+With the exception of the Street Space dataset (described below), you are free to:

-* To share: To copy, distribute and use the data.
+* Share: To copy, distribute and use the data.
-* To create: To produce works from the data.
+* Create: To produce works from the data.
-* To adapt: To modify, transform and build upon the data.
+* Adapt: To modify, transform and build upon the data.

 As long as you: